joelberkeley/spidr/tutorials/GraphCompiler.md

 -->
 # The graph compiler

-_Note: We're not compiler experts, so this tutorial is more about the structure of spidr than a guide to compiler design in general._
+_Note: We're not compiler experts, so this tutorial is more about spidr itself than a guide to compiler design._

 ## Efficient reuse of tensors, and working with `Ref`